VOLTTRON/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/README.md

 ## Shovel Setup:

-1. Make sure root CA certificates are copied over and concatenated to local root CA certificates so that RabbitMQ broker can trust them and VOLTTRON instance has master driver and listener agent installed.
+1. Make sure root CA certificates are copied over and concatenated to local root CA certificates so that RabbitMQ broker can trust them.
+Also install master driver and listener agents on machine 1.
 Follow steps 1-6 of Federation Setup section.

-2. To create a shovel link to send messages from machine 2 to machine 1, configure shovel options in config file to hostname, port and virtual host of machine 1 and then create shovel parameter.
+2. To create a shovel link to send messages from machine 2 to machine 1, configure shovel options in config file to point to hostname, port and virtual host of machine 1 and then create shovel parameter.

 ```